Do You REALLY Know Who You’re Doing Business With?

 Business verification is now also an integral part of many regulatory compliance requirements.
 In jurisdictions all over the world, strict requirements for proper Customer Due Diligence (CDD) and adherence to Know Your Customer (KYC) rules are being implemented for businesses opening accounts.
 For example, in the European Union (EU), the new 4th Anti-Money Laundering Direction (4AMLD) rules took effect in June.
 The 4AMLD requires organizations to take a risk-based approach to business verification, so implementing the necessary tools, policies and procedures for risk assessment is key.

 In the United States, FinCEN’s Final Rule comes into effect in May 2018.
-These rules contain explicit CDD standards and include a new requirement to identify and verifying the beneficial owners of legal entities.
+These rules contain explicit CDD standards and include a new requirement to identify and verify the beneficial owners of legal entities.

 There are also repercussions associated with non-compliance, which include but are not limited to, damaging brand integrity and corporate reputations, fines and other penalties.